-The demonstration of conformity for mechanical resistance and fatigue characteristics of the rolling bearing shall be in accordance with clause 6 of EN 12082:2007+A1:2010.
+(...) the demonstration of conformity for mechanical resistance and fatigue characteristics of the rolling bearing shall be in accordance with the specification referenced in Appendix D, index [13].

-Clause 6 of EN 12082:2007+A1:2010 consists of a rig test for an assembly composed of axle box housing, rolling bearing(s), sealing and grease.
+Clause 7 of EN 12082:2017+A1:2021 consists of a rig test for an assembly composed of axle box housing, rolling bearing(s), sealing and grease.